Unit 3: (Where does this research you speak of live?) Journal Articles.

-26 [secondary] Research through databases
+10 [Secondary] Research through databases

 Primary research often lives in journals, which live in databases.
-You can find this primary research by doing secondary research using a database.
+You can find this primary research by doing secondary research via a database.
 Be wary of primary research published in predatory journals.
 You want to know what’s really scary?
-Just because it’s a legit database that you access through the university does NOT guarantee that what you found wasn’t published in a predatory journal(!).
+Just because it’s a legit database that you can access through the university does NOT guarantee that what you found wasn’t published in a predatory journal(!).
 Check out this article in Nature (a very reputable journal).

 Learning Objectives